 Does my tracker have Fitbit Sleep Score?

-The first thing you need to know is that not every Fitbit offers Sleep Score.
+The first thing you need to know is that not every Fitbit offers a Sleep Score.
 Pretty much all Fitbit trackers have Sleep Stages, but the two features are not the same.
 Sleep Score gives you more insight into your sleep habits and collects more data through the heart rate monitor and pulse oximeter.
-This means Sleep Score can only be found on the company’s newer wearables: the Fitbit Versa, Versa 2, Versa Lite, Versa 3, Ionic, Inspire HR, Inspire 2, Charge 4, and Sense.
+This means Sleep Score can only be found on the company’s newer wearables: the Fitbit Versa, Versa 2, Versa Lite, Versa 3, Ionic, Inspire HR, Inspire 2, Charge 4, Sense, and Luxe.

 The other major difference between Sleep Stages and Sleep Score can be easily spotted in the name — Sleep Score gives you an actual score, which ranges from 0 to 100.